($856) Cost to ship a car from Wilmington, DE to Milwaukee, WI

 Factors affecting Wilmington to Milwaukee car shipping costs

-When transporting your vehicle from Wilmington to Milwaukee, these factors will influence the cost:
+When you’re arranging vehicle transport from Wilmington to Milwaukee, keep these cost factors in mind:

 Transport method